sdufault15/cr_tnd/README.md

 The .Rnw files are compiled with `knitr` and make use of `pdflatex` to compile.

 ## Project Layout
-This repository adopted the formatting used by the `ProjectTemplate` package.
+This repository adopted/modified the formatting used by the `ProjectTemplate` package.

 To load the project change `setwd()` to the location where this README file is located.
 Then run the following two